keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

 ## Keptn quality gates in action

-At this point, your service is ready and we can now start triggering evaluations of the SLO.
+At this point, your service is ready and you can now start triggering evaluations of the SLO.
 The Keptn quality gates is a two step procedure that consists of starting the evaluation and polling for the results.

 At a specific point in time, e.g., after you have executed your tests or you have waited for enough live traffic, you can either start the evaluation of the Keptn quality gates manually using the Keptn CLI, or automate it by either including the Keptn CLI calls in your automation scripts, or by directly accessing the Keptn REST API.